Summer 2014 at Goucher College

 Monday through Thursday - 9:30 a.m.-12:45 p.m.

-Satisfies General Education Requirement #2 and Liberal Education Requirement FL
+Satisfies General Education Requirement #2 and Liberal Education Requirement Foreign Language

 This course is designed to expand knowledge of the Spanish language and explore the cultural diversity in the Spanish-speaking world through the development of listening, speaking, reading, and writing skills.
 This is the third and final course of the lower-division language sequence.
 Satisfactory completion of the course fulfills the foreign language requirement.